-The Drugs and Cosmetics Act 1940 and Drugs and Cosmetic Rules 1945 regulates import, manufacturing, sale, and distribution of bulk drug (Active Pharmaceutical Ingredients) and finished formulations in India.
-According to this act, for importing the bulk drugs and finished formulations into India, the registration certificate and import license are mandatory.
+The Drugs and Cosmetics Act of 1940 and the Drugs and Cosmetic Rules of 1945 regulate the import, manufacturing, sale, and distribution of bulk drugs (Active Pharmaceutical Ingredients) and finished formulations in India.
+According to this act, the registration certificate and import license are mandatory for importing bulk drugs and finished formulations into India.

-The Central Drugs Standard Control Organization (CDSCO), Ministry of Health and Family Welfare, Government of India, is the prescribed authority for the import and registration of bulk drugs and finished formulations in India.
-The application for a registration certificate and import license needs to be made to the Drugs Controller General (I) at CDSCO.
+The Central Drugs Standard Control Organization (CDSCO), Ministry of Health and Family Welfare, Government of India, is the prescribed authority for importing and registering bulk drugs and finished formulations in India.
+The registration certificate and import license application must be made to the Drugs Controller General (I) at CDSCO.

 Fee Structure for Import Registration

 The fee structure for the Import and Registration of Bulk Drugs and Finished Formulations is as follows.

 The applicant must pay 1500 USD or its equivalent in Indian Currency to register the manufacturing premises.

 The applicant needs to pay 1000 USD or its equivalent in Indian currency for registering a single drug and an additional charge of 1000 USD for each other drug in case the manufacturing unit remains the same.

 Fee for Visiting the Manufacturing Premises